neurabytes/.github/profile/README.md

 ## Welcome to the Neurabytes Students 🙌

-Here are some of the most useful repositories:
+Here are some of the most useful links:

 * 👩‍💻 [Automated Development Tools Setup](https://github.com/neurabytes/nb-automation-devtools)
 * 🙋‍♀️ [Start Right - Checklist for new Students](https://www.neurabytes.com/students/start-right)